HCDigitalScholarship/intervals/tutorial/99_Local_Installation.md

 ### 3. Create a Project Folder on your Computer

-Now you will need to create a dedicated folder on your computer where you will keep the code for the CRIM Intervals Streamlit application.
+Now you will need to create a dedicated folder on your computer where you will keep your notebooks

 - Make a **new folder** in the **Documents** folder on your machine.
-You can name it as you like, but something simple like "**CRIM Intervals Code**" will do.
+You can name it as you like, but something simple like "**CRIM Intervals Notebooks**" will do.

-- You will not be editing any of the files here, but instead you will sync this folder to an online repository on GitHub.
-Don't worry, this won't put anything strange on your computer!
-- Make sure you know where to find this folder, since you will need to point to it in the next step
+- Make sure you know where to find this folder, since you will need to work with files and notebooks there.

 ### 4. Return to Anaconda Navigator and your Virtual Env